Happy Gay Travel

 New Zealand Gay Adventure Tour Highlights

-Hike into primordial rainforests, past waterfalls, along the shores of Abel Tasman National Park, one of NZ’s Great Walks, up a glacially active valley to and perhaps onto the Franz Josef Glacier, and later hike into the alpine region to view spectacular Rob Roy Glacier.
+Hike multiple times, including hikes along the shores of Abel Tasman National Park (one of NZ’s Great Walks), then up a glacially active valley underneath the country’s highest peak, and later hike into the high alpine region to view spectacular waterfalls tumbling off of Rob Roy Glacier.

-Luxuriate along the shores of Abel Tasman National Park, where you can choose daily to either kayak, hike or simply take the boat from lodge to lodge during our three days exploring the opalescent shores of Abel Tasman National Park.
+Immerse yourself in the beauty of Abel Tasman National Park, a coastal wonderland, where you can choose to either sea kayak, hike or simply take the boat from lodge to lodge during our three days exploring the golden beaches and the protected marine reserve, while enjoying oceanside lodges each evening.

 Slide, splash, leap, and rappel down a spectacular deep chasm, in the distinctly down-under sport known as canyoning.